rahatmirazdev/Chill-Gamer/readme.md

 - **My Reviews Page**: Displays reviews added by the logged-in user in a table format with update and delete options.
 - **Update Review Page**: Allows users to update their previously submitted reviews.
 - **Game Watchlist Page**: Displays the user's watchlist in a table format.

-## GitHub Commits
-- **Client Side**: Minimum of 15 notable commits.
-- **Server Side**: Minimum of 8 notable commits.

-## Additional Notes
-- No Lorem ipsum text is used.
-- Custom error and success messages are implemented using toast notifications.
-- Unique design that is not similar to any previous projects or examples.